Information for parents and carers

 Is transport provided?

-We would encourage you to make your own way to the activity, but if you do require assistance with transport, please speak to your provider.
+We would encourage you to make your own way to the activity, but if you require assistance with transport, please speak to your provider.